NiLaScience/Vibecoding-Sidequest-Starterpack/readme.md

 ---

-## 0  Why This Repo Exists
+## 0  Why This Course Exists

-You're here because you know how to code but haven't shipped a full product.
-Or maybe you have, but you see the AI wave coming and know that **competence > credentials**.

-The **vibecoding** starter pack is your **golden bridge to impact**.
+The \#1 reason why other courses fail is because they waste your time with theoretical lessons and exercises, instead of spending 90% of your time building.

+PmgU47CY

+This course is different!

+The goal of this course is simple: to get you paid as fast as possible.
+Be that by getting a job in a company, joining a startup, or turning a side project into a real business.

+This course is by far the fastest way to go from some coding knowledge but little to no development experience to a full portfolio of deployed projects with actual users.

+This will serve as proof-of-competence to potential employers, cofounders, investors, and your online audience.

 It's designed to turn the gap between tutorials and shipping into a sprint:

 * **Five progressively harder sidequests** (PromptLibrary → VidTutor) that build real‑world products.